JoinCODED/WS-Flutter-M9-CRUD-With-API/02_Getting_Date/02_Get_Request.md

   }
 ```

-Hold on, what if our call failed for some reason, maybe the server is down or the user doesn't have an internet connection, wrap you call with a `try-catch` block, but this time it will throw a special `DioError`.
+4. Wrap the response with a `try-catch` block that throws a special `DioError` to catch any error if the call fails for some reason, like if the server is down or if the user does not have an internet connection.

 ```dart
   Future<List<Book>> getBooks() async {